-HyFlex is a hybrid course with synchronous online class meetings.
-The instructor delivers instruction both online and on-campus at the same time.
-Students can participate in the scheduled lectures face-to-face or online via web conferencing tools at the days/times/location specified in the schedule of classes.
+HyFlex courses provide synchronous instruction taught in an on-campus classroom with the instructor delivering instruction both online and on-campus at the same time.
+Students can choose to participate in each scheduled lecture face-to-face or online via web conferencing tools at the days/times/locationspecified in the schedule of classes.